christianacca/web-api-starter/docs/deploy-app.md

 3. Select the "Run workflow" button
    ![run workflow](./assets/infra-grant-access-run-workflow.png)
 4. In the dialog:
     1. Select the Environment to which to grant access (select 'all' to expedite the process considerably)
     2. Select the Access level that is appropriate for the person (see below for description of each access level)
+    3. Select the Scope that is appropriate for the person:
+        * 'global' for access to all resources in the environment
+        * 'pbi' for access to only pbi resources in the environment
-   3. In 'A comma delimited list of User principal names to grant' add the email address of the person(s) to grant access
+    4. In 'A comma delimited list of User principal names to grant' add the email address of the person(s) to grant access
-   4. Select 'Run workflow' button
+    5. Select 'Run workflow' button
 5. For all environments except dev, the workflow run will need to be reviewed then [approved in github](https://docs.github.com/en/actions/managing-workflow-runs/reviewing-deployments)
    * See example workflow run screenshots below
    * Those members of the [Web API Starter - Production approver](https://github.com/orgs/MRI-Software/teams/web-api-starter-production-approver/members) will be able to approve